 Snapchat Filters: When users of Snapchat are in particular places, specialized “filters” are available to superimpose onto their “Snap,” providing fun, artsy backgrounds, pictures, and word art highlighting that location.

-Vine (app): A video app owned by Twitter (and that is now defunct) which allowed users to capture moments in six seconds and share them with others.
+Vine (app): A video app owned by Twitter which allowed users to capture moments in six seconds and share them with others.
+It was officially discontinued in April 2019.

 VoIP: Acronym that stands for: “Voice over Internet Protocol.”
 The transmission of voice over an Internet connection.
 Allows users to make phone calls using the Internet instead of a phone line.